fscm/docker-toolchain/README.md

 ## What is included?

-The image contains some of the GNU toolchain tools and libraries like:
+The image contains the following tools and libraries:

 - Attr
 - Autoconf